 While jump-starting a telepsychiatry program might seem intimidating, it’s easier than you might think.
 Often, an organization’s hesitation comes from not knowing how telepsychiatry will fit into their current systems or workflows.
 However, this virtual solution has three components that can help deepen understanding.

-Telehealth mirrors on-site care: Fortunately, good telepsychiatry reflects on-site patient care in nearly every way — regardless of setting.
-The “tele” part is just a tool that connects your patients with a high-quality behavioral health provider in a virtual environment.
+Virtual care mirrors on-site care: Fortunately, a good virtual care solution reflects on-site patient care in nearly every way — regardless of setting.

 Simple and effective technology: Before launching your telepsychiatry program, it’s essential to test out your IT solutions, train staff, and perform dry-runs.
 Connectivity issues, poor network speeds, and complicated software and hardware often cause disruptions that affect the patient’s experience.
+That’s where the right partner comes in.
+For example, at Iris, we help ensure everything is set-up and ready-to-go before appointments begin.
 The ultimate goal is for the technology to fade into the background during the appointment.